haydenliu/ml-book-d0693/content/pages/index.md

           *   Data analyst and data scientist
           *   Data engineer
           *   Who's highly passionate about machine learning
-      - content: |+
+      - content: >
           #### To get the most out of this book&#xA;

-          You are expected to have a basic foundation of knowledge of Python
+          You are expected to have a basic foundation of knowledge of Python, and some basic Python libraries, such as Numpy
       - {}
     grid_cols: two
     grid_gap_horiz: medium